jonasschneider/momentum/README.md

 to be executed within the SPDY server event loop (i.e. because it blocks), you should use an adapter.
 The design of adapters is to return an `:async` response immediately, so the event loop of the SPDY server is not blocked.
 Of course, the adapter has to get the real response from somewhere.
-The various adapters use mechanisms that are provided by EventMachine to generate or fetch the response asynchronously.
+The adapters use mechanisms that are provided by EventMachine to generate or fetch the response asynchronously.

 ### Momentum::Adapters::Proxy
 The `Proxy` adapter will cause all requests to be forwarded to a given HTTP server.
 The SPDY server will act as an HTTP proxy.
+Internally, `EM::HttpRequest` is used to asynchronously fetch the resource from the backend.

-Advanced features of the SPDY protocol, such as Server Push, cannot be used, as they would require communication betweeen the backend and the SPDY server before the response headers is sent.
+Advanced features of the SPDY protocol, such as Server Push, currently cannot be used, as they would require communication betweeen the backend and the SPDY server before the response is sent.

-Internally, `EM::HttpRequest` is used to fetch the resource from the backend.
-It is recommended to use a fast backend with this adapter.
-This means that if your current frontend uses Thin or Unicorn behind an Nginx proxy, you can point the adapter directly at the backend.
+Trivial performance tests showed that using the Proxy adapter in combination with a Thin/nginx setup yields the best results for serving clients over the internet for sites with many assets (see below.)

 Note that is is _not_ a SPDY/HTTPS proxy for proxying connections to arbitrary servers through a SPDY tunnel as described in http://dev.chromium.org/spdy/spdy-proxy-examples.
 It is merely a